BigmenPixel0/system-proxy-guide/README.md

 makepkg -sric
 ```

-It is assumed that you already have a local socks5 / http proxy configured.
-Most likely, this will not work with TOR, because we need to add the IP address of the server to which you want to conduct traffic to the exception, it is impossible to add all the input nodes.

 Next, we need to change the redsocks config and bring it to this form:
 ```
 base {